donbonifacio/blog/content/post/100-percent-test-coverage.md

 On the other hand we can also have low confidence on covered code.
 We could have tons of tests and be afraid to push something into production.
 The truth is that our tests just cover a predefined set of combinations and use cases.
-This can be mitigated with [generative testing](https://www.pivotaltracker.com/blog/generative-testing/), but ultimately there's always the chance that we missed something.
+This can be mitigated with [generative testing](https://www.pivotaltracker.com/blog/generative-testing/) or [mutation testing](/post/mutation-testing/) but ultimately there's always the chance that we missed something.

 ## So what do we have to gain?